Alonzo G. Decker – Short Biography

 Decker was completely hands-on in the development of most of Black & Decker’s products and had even designed and developed products such as electric hammer drills by himself.

-Decker did not rest on his laurels and was eager to further improve Black & Decker’s products by exploring new technologies and discovering new applications.
-Decker became most noted for his being responsible in introducing in 1961 the world’s first cordless rechargeable drill, a tool that was way ahead of its time and is still widely used to this day.
+Decker was eager to improve Black & Decker’s products by exploring new technologies and discovering new applications.
+In 1961 Decker introduced the world’s first cordless rechargeable drill, a tool that was way ahead of its time.

 The Alonzo G. Decker, Jr. Quick Bio